AI and Data Science MSc

 Your future career

-With your qualification, you’ll be equipped to launch or enhance a career in the artificial intelligence and/or data science sectors, as well as giving them the skills they need to work in related consultancy or to start a new tech business.
+With an MSc in Artificial Intelligence and Data Science, you’ll be ready for a career in the artificial intelligence and/or data science sectors.
+You’ll have the skills needed to work in related consultancy or to start a new tech business.

 Job roles

-Career opportunities include (but are not limited to):
+Career opportunities for AI and Data Science postgraduate students include (but are not limited to):

 • Applied Artificial Intelligence and Data Science professional